 - The school will fulfil its’ legal duties under the Equality Act 2010 in respect of safeguarding, children with special educational needs and all vulnerable children

 - The school will keep abreast of current issues and initiatives with regard to Health and Safety at Work Act 1974 and related regulations

 ClassDojo is a simple, safe classroom management app that helps teachers encourage students in class.
 At Higher Openshaw Community School we want to help them focus on building important life skills such as working hard and participating.
 We encourage this by embedding the pupil reward system with the School RESPECT values.

 Although rewards are central to the encouragement of good behaviour, realistically there is a need for sanctions to register the disapproval of unacceptable behaviour and to protect the security and stability of the school community.

 Class Dojo is therefore also linked to the consequences and sanctions system and is used to highlight pupil bad choices throughout the whole day.

 At Higher Openshaw Community School we take great care and process to resolve any conflicts which may arise between pupils.
 This is firstly done through children reporting any problems to a member of staff.
 All parties involved including any witness will then discuss what has happened (scribed if necessary) to get a fair reflection of the situation.
 A member of SLT or the mentoring team will then investigate and gather a verbal account from both sides.

-Children will then sit together, discuss what’s has happened and how it has made the other person feel.
+Children will then sit together, discuss what’s has happened and how it has made the other person feel in our making a change sessions.
 Appropriate sanctions if any will the be made based on our behaviour policy.

-To read our latest behaviour policy see the enclosed document file or click on this page.
+To read our latest behaviour policy see the enclosed document file under our policy section in the homepage.